rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/IAM.md

 * always use a strong and complex password on root account
 * paying account should be used for billing purposes only; do not deploy resources into the paying account
 * enable/disable AWS services using Service Control Policies [SCP] either on OUs or on individual accounts

+## Sharing S3 Buckets Across Accounts ##
+S3 - Cross-Account Access

+Three different ways to share S3 buckets  across accounts:
+* using bucket policies & IAM [applies across the entire bucket] -- programmatic access only
+* using bucket ACLs & IAM [individual objects] -- programmatic access only
+* cross-account IAM roles -- programmatic and console access

+## Cross Region Replication ##
+Versioning must be enabled on both the source and destination buckets

+Files in an existing bucket are not replicated automatically

+All subsequent updated files will be replicated automatically

+Delete markers are not replicated

+Deleting individual versions or delete markers will not be replicated